cjmustard/friend-connect/README.md

 Edit `main.go` and populate the `broadcast.Options` struct with the gamertags and refresh tokens you want to broadcast.
 Provide a `Relay` `RemoteAddress` if you want incoming players to receive a Minecraft transfer packet that forwards them to your own Bedrock server.
+When a relay address is configured the listener mirrors the remote server's MOTD using `minecraft.NewForeignStatusProvider` and the session manager pings the target over RakNet before handing players off.
+If the remote is unreachable, the joining player receives a disconnect message instead of timing out.
+The sample configuration calls into the
-The sample configuration calls into the Microsoft device login flow via gophertunnel's auth helpers to cache a refresh token locally (`assets/token.tok`).
+Microsoft device login flow via gophertunnel's auth helpers to cache a refresh token locally (`assets/token.tok`).